meta-space-org/playnetwork/README.md

 ### Custom events 📨

 Server and client can send to each other any variety of messages.
-The client can send messages to a Room, and NetworkEntity, which then will be triggered on appropriate instances on the server-side, providing `from` - as an author of a message.
+The client can send messages to a Server, Room, User, and NetworkEntity, which then will be triggered on appropriate instances on the server-side, providing `sender` - as an author of a message.
 The server can also send messages to the client, to different scopes: User, Room (all Users), NetworkEntity (all Users, but specific Entity).
 Client sent messages also have a callback, which allows getting a response from a server, which is similar to RPC.

 ### Code hot-reloading 🔥